G-symmetric spectra, semistability and the multiplicative norm

 The later treatment of spectra will show the need for other model structures on $G$-spaces and $G$-simplicial sets where weak equivalences are those $G$-maps that induce weak homotopy equivalences only on fixed points for a chosen set of subgroups of $G$, more precisely for a \emph{family} of subgroups.

 \begin{Def} Let $G$ be a finite group.
 A non-empty set of subgroups of $G$ is called a \emph{family} if it is closed under conjugation and passage to subgroups.\end{Def} Families of the following type are of particular importance to us: \begin{Example} Let $G$ and $K$ be two finite groups.
 Then the family of subgroups of $G\times K$ which intersect $1\times K$ trivially is denoted by $\F^{G,K}$.
-Every such subgroup is of the form $\{(h,\varphi(h))\ |\ h\in H\}$ for a unique subgroup $H$ of $G$ and group homomorphism $\varphi:H\to K$. \end{Example} To each family one can associate a universal $G$-space $E\F$, i.e., an (unbased) $G$-CW complex with the property that the $H$-fixed points for a subgroup $H$ are contractible if $H$ is in $\F$ and empty otherwise.
-Such a universal space always exists and is unique up to $G$-homotopy equivalence.
-We call a $G$-simplicial set universal for $\F$ (and also denote it $E\F$) if its geometric realization is a universal space for $\F$.
+Every such subgroup is of the form $\{(h,\varphi(h))\ |\ h\in H\}$ for a unique subgroup $H$ of $G$ and group homomorphism $\varphi:H\to K$. \end{Example} Given a family $\F$, we let $E\F$ denote a universal $G$-space for $\F$, i.e., an (unbased) cofibrant $G$-space with the property that the $H$-fixed points for a subgroup $H$ are contractible if $H$ is in~$\F$ and empty otherwise.
+We call a $G$-simplicial set universal for $\F$ (and also denote it $E\F$) if its geometric realization is a universal $G$-space for $\F$.